 $ mv -i file_1.txt /home/pungki/office

-This notification will aware us about the existence of file_1.txt in the destination location.
+This notification will make us aware of the existence of file_1.txt in the destination location.
 If we press “y” then the file will be moved, otherwise, it will not.

-While -i are notifying us about overwriting files, then -u option will perform update only if the source is newer than destination file.
-Let’s take a look example below.
+While -i are notifying us about overwriting files, then -u option will perform the update only if the source is newer than the destination file.

-We have file_1.txt and file_2.txt with this attributes :
+We have file_1.txt and file_2.txt with these file timestamps:

 - File_1.txt has 84 bytes file size and it last modified time is 12:00